PanuwatUlis/Deep-Learning-From-Zero-to-Hero/README.md

   - etc.

 In this case, follow the hand on project in Udacity, we adjust only vocab_size and max_length and see how accuracy we can improve the model

 ===============================================================================

+Part#5 To compare model performance for all models

+  - Only Embedding Layer
+  - Bidirectional LSTM
+  - Multi Layers Bidirectional LSTM